school510587/BrlIMEHelper/readme.md

 The format of the braille, including Unicode Braille Pattern, Braille ASCII, and North American Braille Computer Code (NABCC), of the copied braille display content.

 - [Unicode Braille Pattern](https://en.wikipedia.org/wiki/Braille_Patterns): The set of characters that are displayed as 8 braille dots.
-- [Braille ASCII](https://en.wikipedia.org/wiki/Braille_ASCII): The file format of the braille documents with .brf extension.
+- [Braille ASCII](https://en.wikipedia.org/wiki/Braille_ASCII): The representation to express the braille patterns consisting of dot 1 to dot 6 with ASCII characters adopted by the braille documents with .brf extension.
 - [North American Braille Computer Code (NABCC)](https://brltty.app/doc/Manual-BRLTTY/English/BRLTTY-14.html): See the reference web page.
 Note that only the braille patterns corresponding to characters 0 to 127 can be successfully copied.

 ### Remarks